Nikav7/Assignment_7_Veronica/README.md

 1) A Coqui TTS demo to try pre-trained models available --> coqui_test.ipynb

 2) A Coqui TTS demo to train a glow-tts model on LJspeech dataset for Italian- this notebook is intented to show the code used for training, that's the one you need to open --> Assignment7_Veronica.ipynb
+IMPORTANT: the training took a long since the dataset is massive, but if you want to see the output you ca try with a lower number of epochs

 3) A Coqui TTS demo to train glow-tts model on a custom dataset --> Assignment7_Veronica_ab.ipynb

-and the python file used used for training on ab_dataset--> train_glowtts_ab.py for the original recipe go here --> https://github.com/coqui-ai/TTS/tree/dev/recipes/ljspeech/glow_tts
+and the python file used used for training on ab_dataset--> train_glowtts_ab.py

+you need to upload this file to your drive if you to give it a try.

+for the original recipe go here --> https://github.com/coqui-ai/TTS/tree/dev/recipes/ljspeech/glow_tts

 the Dataset is called ab_dataset and it has been built by me based on the voice of Alessandro Barbero, an italian professor.
 I took inspiration from this video https://www.youtube.com/watch?v=6QAGk_rHipE